aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ## 2) Creating an EC2 server running Windows Server 2016
-If you have a EC2 server configured and running Windows Server 2016 please skip this topic.
+If you have an EC2 server configured and running Windows Server 2016 please skip to *[Creating and configuring an Application Load Balancer](#3-creating-and-configuring-an-application-load-balancer)*.

 ### 2.1) Choosing an AMI